adminastoolsmith/CelerFTwithNodeJS/README.md

 to the NGINX web server.
 Once the file has been uploaded to the temporary directory by NGINX a x-file-name header is passed on to CelerFT that has the path of the file to be processed.

+The NGINX server can be configured for HTTP2 support.

 ##### Dependencies

 CelerFT requires JQuery and the SparkMD5 library.
 The Node.js server requires the fs-extra, formidable, crypto,